 I spotted a groundhog on my wood deck on March 27.
 It scurried underneath when I approached.
 My deck is approximately 10' x 15', and extends from the first floor of our house, about 14" above ground level, with only soil underneath.
 I live in a suburban neighborhood, with approximately 1/2 acre back lot, mostly lawn.
 I've read that groundhogs' burrowing behavior can cause damage to decks.
 I don't see any evidence of burrowing around the edges of the deck.
 How can I determine whether the groundhog is burrowing under the deck?
 If it is, do I need to eradicate the animal?
 If so, please recommend methods for removing or exterminating.

-Macomb County MI groundhog removal Posted about 1 month ago
+Macomb County MI groundhog removal Posted almost 2 years ago

 I live in the Byron Center Mi area and my neighbors and I have all noticed we have had no birds in the area for 3 weeks.
 All of us have feeders which attract sparrows, cardinals, chickadees, finches, nuthatches and others and have had absolutely no birds at our feeders for about 3 weeks.
 In taking a walk through the woods in the neighborhood and approaching all the shrub, bush, and other areas where they are usually in the thousands, there are none.
 I'm concerned and wondered if you have any insight?
 I'm getting very puzzled.

-Kent County MI bird migration Posted 5 months ago
+Kent County MI bird migration Posted about 2 years ago

 I have what I believe to be a cistern associated with the farm that existed on my property long ago.
 It is about five feet across and six feet deep, lined with limestone. in the bottom, there appears to be an input from drain tiles, and an output line to the original home on the property.
 I would like to fill this in, but I am concerned about blocking flow on the inputs and/or making a sink hole as there is an output.
 Is there anyone that can provide some guidance?
 My township engineer, just said that it is on your property, you can do whatever you want.

-Wayne County MI zoning and land use regulation Posted 11 months ago
+Wayne County MI zoning and land use regulation Posted over 2 years ago

 Is this a bald eagle feather??